53v3n3d4/Zukan-Icon-Theme/README.md

 > You may see a console message, regarding `ruamel-yaml` dependecy, when first install this package.
 ST may install it and inform that a restart is needed.

-> [`ruamel-yaml`](https://packagecontrol.github.io) is used to create icons sublime-syntaxes files in `icons-syntaxes` folder.
+> [`ruamel-yaml`](https://packagecontrol.github.io) is being used to create icons sublime-syntaxes files in `icons-syntaxes` folder.

-If new install, cloning this repo, the default is to create all icons files and make them show on all themes installed.
+If new install, the default is to create all icons files and make them show on all themes installed.

 ### Theme